 F. Unfunded Mandates Reform Act of 1995

-In consideration of the foregoing, the Federal Motor Vehicle Safety Standards (49 CFR Part 571), are amended as set forth below.
+In consideration of the foregoing, the Federal Motor Vehicle Safety Standards (End Amendment Part Start Part

 S5 Requirements.
 Each passenger car, multipurpose passenger vehicle, truck and bus manufactured with any control listed in S5.1 or in column 1 of Table 1, and each passenger car, multipurpose passenger vehicle and truck or bus less than 4,536 kg.
 GVWR with any display listed in S5.1 or in column 1 of Table 2, shall meet the requirements of this standard for the location, identification, and illumination of such control or display.

 3. Section 571.101 is amended by revising Table 2 following S6. to read as follows:End Amendment Part Start Printed Page 30917 Start Signature

 Issued on: May 2, 2000.